oneapi-src/oneDPL/.github/ISSUE_TEMPLATE/3_feature_request.md

 Describe the problem you are trying to solve.

 **Preferred solution**
-Document your thoughts on what solution may look like.
+If you have thoughts on what a solution may look like, please document them here.

 **Additional context**
 Add any other context about the feature request here.